Duchy of Warsaw: Napoleon's campaign against Russia

 As a result of Napoleon's campaign in 1812 against Russia, the Poles expected that the duchy would be upgraded to the status of a kingdom and that during Napoleon's invasion of Russia, they would be joined by the liberated territories of the Grand Duchy of Lithuania, Poland's historic partner in the Polish–Lithuanian Commonwealth.
-However, Napoleon did not want to make a permanent decision that would tie his hands before his anticipated peace settlement with Russia.
-Nevertheless, he proclaimed the attack on Russia as a second Polish war.
+On 28 June, the Sejm formed the General Confederation of the Kingdom of Poland, establishing a system of government similar to the former commonwealth with the hope of reclaiming the partitioned territories.
+However, Napoleon did not want to make a permanent decision that would tie his hands before his anticipated peace settlement with Russia, and did not recognize the confederation.
+Nevertheless, he proclaimed the attack on Russia as a second Polish war and allowed the Lithuanian Provisional Governing Commission to fall under Polish influence.

-That peace settlement was not to be, however.
+Any peace settlement or restoration of Poland-Lithuania were not to be, however.
 Napoleon's Grande Armée, including a substantial contingent of Polish troops, set out with the purpose of bringing the Russian Empire to its knees, but his military ambitions were frustrated by his failure to supply the army in Russia and Russia's refusal to surrender after the capture of Moscow; few returned from the march back.
 The failed campaign against Russia proved to be a major turning point in Napoleon's fortunes.

 After Napoleon's defeat in the east, most of the territory of the Duchy of Warsaw was occupied by Russia in January 1813 during their advance on France and its allies.
 The rest of the duchy was restored to Prussia.
 Although several isolated fortresses held out for more than a year, the existence of the Varsovian state in anything but the name came to an end.
 Alexander I of Russia created a Provisional Highest Council of the Duchy of Warsaw to govern the area through his generals.